 Titles rose and fell in the gaming industry in 2013, and we tried to analyze their success (or lack of it).
 For example, Candy Crush Saga from King was one of the most downloaded free apps and the top-grossing app of 2013.
 We invited several experts to contribute to our attempt to explain the game’s addictive nature; renowned “deconstructor of fun” Michail Katkoff was just one of them.

 But we sometimes took matters into our own hands, as well.
-You should not miss the series of articles analyizing the top-grossing games on the Apple Store, or our preview of Supercell’s latest top-secret game.
+You should not miss the series of articles analyizing the top-grossing games on the Apple Store.
 If you’re more into the fun aspects of game analytics, try our piece on the lazy nature of player brains.
 Or even better, try our advisor Anders Drachen’s findings on player names in World of Warcraft.

 To Wrap Up